 Dawn: Yes, so we talked about Resilience.
 This shift in your thoughts is what I call Reactivity, it’s how you react to the situation.
 And essentially what you're doing is you're taking back control and you’re giving yourself the ability to respond differently rather than reacting from stress, okay?
 So that's the second tier.
-The third tier I call Release and that’s just having a set of tools that yes, when stress happens and maybe you don't take the time to think about it and to have that awareness, but just having some really simple release things that you know work for you to release your stress.
+The third tier I call Release and that’s just having a set of tools that yes when stress happens and maybe you don't take the time to think about it and to have that awareness, but just having some really simple release things that you know work for you to release your stress.
 So I teach my clients breathing techniques, deep breathing techniques.
-It’s a great, great way to release stress because breathing is actually tied in to our sympathetic, parasympathetic nervous systems, our stress versus relaxed responses.
+It’s a great, great way to release stress because breathing is actually tied into our sympathetic, parasympathetic nervous systems, our stress versus relaxed responses.
 Other people have different ways of release.
-Maybe there's a technique that I learned from, it’s a Qi Gong technique, it’s called “Qi in The Tree” and basically it's just kind of moving your body like literally shaking it off, shaking your body to physically release the tension that is taking place.
+Maybe there's a technique that I learned from, it’s a Qi Gong technique, it’s called “Qi in The Tree” and basically, it's just kind of moving your body like literally shaking it off, shaking your body to physically release the tension that is taking place.
 And that’s something you can do for 30 seconds, a minute, a couple of minutes and it feels great.
-So go to YouTube because this is where you can find it. (laughing) Go to YouTube and do a search for shaking the tree and you can find a couple videos that show how to do that.
+So go to YouTube because this is where you can find it. (laughing) Go to YouTube and search for shaking the tree and you can find a couple of videos that show how to do that.

-Host: So breathing, a physical activity like shaking the tree, can reduce stress.
-I always thought that, you know, if I'm stressed out, and this is completely personal to me, I’m really like, “Oh, I want to chill and relax and just watch some TV or a comedy or play video games” or something like that.
+Host: So breathing, physical activity like shaking the tree, can reduce stress.
+I always thought that you know, if I'm stressed out, and this is completely personal to me, I’m really like, “Oh, I want to chill and relax and just watch some TV or a comedy or play video games” or something like that.
 I thought you know stress relief is just up here in the head?

 Dawn: It does but it essentially starts from the head because it starts with the way you think.